tredly/tredly-host/README.md

 ## License

-Tredly is released under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0.en.html).
+Tredly is released under the [MIT License](http://www.opensource.org/licenses/MIT).

 ## Other Information

-Tredly example containers are available from https://github.com/tredly.
+Tredly example containers are available from <https://github.com/tredly>.

 Tredly and its components are being actively developed.
-For more information please check both https://github.com/tredly and https://github.com/vuid-com as well as https://twitter.com/vuid_com for Tredly update notifications.
+For more information please check both <https://github.com/tredly> and <https://twitter.com/tredly_com> for Tredly update notifications.